open-guides/og-aws/README.md

 -	📒 [Homepage](https://aws.amazon.com/lambda/) ∙ [Developer guide](http://docs.aws.amazon.com/lambda/latest/dg/) ∙ [FAQ](https://aws.amazon.com/lambda/faqs/) ∙ [Pricing](https://aws.amazon.com/lambda/pricing/)
 -	**Lambda** is a relatively new service (launched at end of 2014) that offers a different type of compute abstraction: A user-defined function that can perform a small operation, where AWS manages provisioning and scheduling how it is run.
--	💸Lambda is free for the first 1 million requests and costs $0.20 for each 1 million requests thereafter. ([See pricing page](https://aws.amazon.com/lambda/pricing/)).

 ### Lambda Tips